World Resources Forum: CEWASTE

 CEWASTE is a two-year project funded by European Union's Horizon 2020 research and innovation program.
 It will develop a voluntary certification scheme for waste treatment.
 Specifically, the CEWASTE project will create, validate and launch the scheme for collection, transport and treatment facilities of key types of waste containing significant amounts of valuable and critical raw materials such as waste electrical and electronic equipment (WEEE) and batteries.
 The project has received funding from the European Union's Horizon 2020 research and innovation programme.

 CICERONE

-CICERONE is building a joint platform for efficient circular economy programming.
-If our societies are to make the switch to circular practices, all actors need to be involved and actively commit to transitioning a more sustainable economy.
-This is why CICERONE works in close cooperation with a variety of practitioners including government bodies, research & technology organisations, civil society, industry, innovative SMEs, startups, cities and investors.
+CICERONE is a project to build a joint platform for efficient circular economy programming.
+It seeks to involve all actors in society in the switch to circular practices for a more sustainable economy.
+It is in cooperation with a variety of practitioners including government bodies, research and technology organisations, civil society, industry, SMEs, startups, cities and investors.
 The project has received funding from the European Union's Horizon 2020 research and innovation programme.